-Thus, ad hoc informal and formal economic formulations or the opposition between employees and self-employed are now broadly criticized, unable to grasp the changing forms of employment and social practices, particularly in Latin America (Floro and Messier, 2011).
-The heterogeneity between "upper" and "lower" tiers in the informal economy (Günther and Launov, 2012; Radchenko, 2014), where activities are "chosen" or "necessary" (Perry et al., 2007), the existence of subordination links between informal and formal activities (Arimah, 2001), "[...] depending on social ties (and social relations) for its effective functioning" (Portes and Haller, 2005: 407; Berrou and Combarnous, 2011, 2012), the desire to avoid the non-wage costs (Maloney, 2004), the increasing of the sub-contracted jobs in modern economy (Tokman, 2007) within the global labour standards reduction (Galli and Kucera, 2004) and the weak data reliability constitute a non-exhaustive list of the contemporary debates on the informal economy.
+America (Floro & Messier, 2011).
+The heterogeneity between "upper" and "lower" tiers in the informal economy (Günther & Launov, 2012; Radchenko, 2014), where activities are "chosen" or "necessary" (Perry et al., 2007), the existence of subordination links between informal and formal activities (Arimah, 2001), "[...] depending on social ties (and social relations) for its effective functioning" (Berrou & Combarnous, 2011, 2012; Portes & Haller, 2005, p.
+407), the desire to avoid the non-wage costs (Maloney, 2004), the increasing of the sub-contracted jobs in modern economy (Tokman, 2007) within the global labour standards reduction (Galli & Kucera, 2004) and the weak data reliability constitute a non-exhaustive list of the contemporary debates on the informal economy.
 With this extreme complexity, how can we revisit the Latin American labour markets, abandoning these limited typologies and taking into account the socio-economic embeddedness of workers?